Mean Field Portfolio Games with Epstein-Zin Preferences: The mean field game with Epstein-Zin utility

-where $f_i$ and $U_i$ are defined as in \eqref{aggregator} and \eqref{power}, with $\delta$, $\psi$ and $\gamma$ replaced by $\delta_i$, $\psi^i$ and $\gamma^i$, respectively. \begin{remark} We refer to \cite{Riedel-2024} and references therein for a detailed economic motivation of the above preference functional.
+where $f_i$ and $U_i$ are defined as in \eqref{aggregator} and \eqref{power}, with $\delta$, $\psi$ and $\gamma$ replaced by $\delta_i$, $\psi_i$ and $\gamma_i$, respectively. \begin{remark} We refer to \cite{Riedel-2024} and references therein for a detailed economic motivation of the above preference functional.
 We emphasize, though, that our approach differs from \cite{Riedel-2024} in one important aspect.
 In \cite{Riedel-2024} the authors benchmark own consumption and wealth of each player against the ergodic averages $\left( \prod_{j=1}^N C^j \right)^{\frac{1}{N}}$ and $\left( \prod_{j=1}^N X^j \right)^{\frac{1}{N}}$.
 In particular, own consumption and wealth is included in the benchmark.
 We believe that our approach of only considering average consumption and wealth of competitors captures better the idea of relative performance concerns.
 For \emph{time-additive utilities}, the two approaches result in equivalent optimization problems, as the problems can be transformed into each other by adjusting model parameters such as the risk aversion coefficient and the competition parameter; see \cite[Remark 2.5]{LZ-2019} for details.
 For Epstein-Zin utilities, such parameter distortions lack economic intuition/justification and the two approaches may be no longer equivalent (except in the limit when the number of players tends to infinity). \end{remark}

-To study the MFG version of the $N$-player model we fix an $\cF^0$-progressively measurable stochastic process $\nu=(\nu_t)$ (``mean field externality'') that captures the impact of aggregate intertemporal and terminal consumption on a representative player's utility.
+To study the MFG version of the $N$-player model, we fix an $\cF^0$-progressively measurable stochastic process $\nu=(\nu_t)$ (``mean field externality'') that captures the impact of aggregate intertemporal and terminal consumption on a representative player's utility, where $\mathcal F_0$ is the filtration generated by the common noise $W^0$.
 Specifically, in the MFG the representative investor's utility from consumption is then given by

-In what follows an investment-consumption pair $(\Pi,C)$ is called {\sl admissible} if it satisfies the following properties (cf.~\cite{Seifried-2015}): \begin{itemize} \item the wealth process $X^{\Pi,C}$ is a.s.~strictly positive at all times and all terminal wealth is used for consumption, i.e. $X^{\Pi,C}_T=C_T$; \item the consumption process $C$ is a.s.~strictly positive, and $\mathbb E\left[\int_0^TC_t^\beta\,dt +C_T^\beta \right] <\infty$ for all $\beta\in\mathbb R $; \item the investment process $\Pi$ belongs to $L^2$. \end{itemize} The set of admissible investment-consumption pairs is denoted ${\cal A}$ and the representative investor's optimization problem is then given by
+where $X^{\pi,c}$ is the wealth process associated with $(\pi,c)$, and with a slight abuse of notation, we continue to denote by $\mathcal F$ the filtration generated by the idiosyncratic noise $W$ and the common noise $W^0$ in the MFG setting, as no confusion will arise from the context.